-The structure of La Salle’s MBA program is composed of six sections: Basic Skills, Foundation, Core, Specialization and Electives, Executive Perspectives, and the Integrative Capstone.
+The structure of La Salle’s MBA program is composed of five sections: Foundation, Core, Specialization, Executive Perspectives, and the Integrative Capstone.
 Students must complete between 33 and 45 credits to complete the MBA at La Salle University.
 The total amount of credits to fulfill the requirements of the MBA depends upon the student’s academic and professional background.

 The purpose of the Foundation area of this program is to provide students with a functional knowledge of business theory in the context of decision making and leadership skills.
 The following three courses (three credits each) are required but may be waived based on a student’s academic and professional background.